 The Communications Center was established in April 2006 by the Morris County Board of County Commissioners.

-It now serves 26 Morris County municipalities as the primary agency to answer all 9-1-1 calls and to dispatch local police, fire, and emergency medical personnel.
-The Communications Center provides the communications needs of 3 County of Morris law enforcement agencies and 2 federal agencies, The Communications Center serves as a back up to all other Morris County municipalities for the overflow of 9-1-1 calls.
-Beginning in 2018, the Communications Center began providing 9-1-1 emergency medical instructions for 3 municipalities that maintain their own public safety answering points and are responsible for dispatching the Picatinny Arsenal Fire Department to all emergencies on the Army base.
+It now serves 23 Morris County municipalities as the primary agency to answer all 9-1-1 calls and to dispatch local police, fire, and emergency medical personnel.
+4 The Communications Center provides the communications needs of 4 County of Morris law enforcement agencies and 2 federal agencies.
+The Communications Center serves as a back up to all other Morris County municipalities for the overflow of 9-1-1 calls.
+The Communications Center provides 9-1-1 emergency call taking and pre-arrival medical instructions for another 4 municipalities that maintain their own dispatching facilities.
+The Communications Center dispatches 7 additional Fire and EMS departments as well as the federal Picatinny Arsenal Fire Department to all emergencies on the Army base.

 The Morris County Communications Center was honored for its fine work when it received the prestigious Commission on Accreditation for Law Enforcement Agencies (CALEA) Communications Accreditation certification on July 15, 2015.
 That accreditation recognized the Center for adhering to more than 200 best practices in public safety communications.